shaan0056/Chest-Xray-Diagnosis/README.md

 ## Introduction

-This study proposes to simualate and augment CheXpert Chest x-ray imaging dataset using Generative Adversarial Networks techniques for accurate classification of rare diseases, which otherwise could not be effectively diagnosed in an imbalanced dataset and then compare the accuracy of the classifier against the CheXpert baseline model.
+This study proposes to simulate and augment CheXpert Chest x-ray imaging dataset using Generative Adversarial Networks techniques for accurate classification of rare diseases, which otherwise could not be effectively diagnosed in an imbalanced dataset and then compare the accuracy of the classifier against the CheXpert baseline model.